zeitspare/code-learn/README.md

 ### Object
 The object is an entity that has a functionality and property associated with it.

+### Methods
+A method in python is somewhat similar to a function, except it is associated with object/classes

 ### self
 The word 'self' is used to represent the instance of a class.
 By using the "self" keyword we access the attributes and methods of the class in python.